kekkpel/Editor/README.md

-# Editor
+# Notepad
-This is a simple editor created by me in python
+This is a simple notepad created by me in python